Portlanders can apply for $500 virus relief cards

 PORTLAND, Ore.
-(AP) — People in Portland who struggling financially during the COVID-19 pandemic will be able to try again for a prepaid $500 VISA debit card to cover household expenses.
+(AP) — People in Portland, Oregon, struggling financially during the COVID-19 pandemic will be able to try again for a prepaid $500 VISA debit card to cover household expenses.

 Oregon Public Broadcasting reports the application period will open Thursday, Dec.
 10, from 3 to 6 p.m. on the city’s PDX Assist website.